“It is far better to buy a wonderful company at a fair price than a fair company at a wonderful price.” -Warren Buffett

 Customers with High Switching Costs: Trait of Wonderful Business

 Selling a wonderful business at a premium price is the job of a professional business broker.
-In order to do so, the business buyer must be clearly informed of the competitive advantage of a business, along with the key identifying traits that make the business truly wonderful.
+In order to do so, the business buyer must be clearly informed of the competitive advantage of a business, along with the key traits that make the business truly wonderful.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.